emilianavt/OpenSeeFace/README.md

 The builds in the release section of this repository contain a `facetracker.exe` inside a `Binary` folder that was built using `pyinstaller` and contains all required dependencies.

-To run it, at least the `models` and `escapi` folders have to be placed in the same folder as `facetracker.exe`.
+To run it, at least the `models` folder has to be placed in the same folder as `facetracker.exe`.
+Placing it in a common parent folder should work too.

 When distributing it, you should also distribute the `Licenses` folder along with it to make sure you conform to requirements set forth by some of the third party libraries.
 Unused models can be removed from redistributed packages without issue.

+The release builds contain a custom build of ONNX Runtime without telemetry.

 # Dependencies